 - Boys’ Creative Movement: white shirt and black shorts or leggings, black ballet shoes.

-- Girls’ Ballet: pink or skin tone tights, black leotard, pink ballet shoes. *Girls 12 and older should wear a sports bra.
+- Girls’ Ballet and Mini-Movers: pink or skin tone tights, black leotard, pink ballet shoes. *Girls 12 and older should wear a sports bra.

 - Girls’ Modern: black leotard and footless/convertible tights, bare feet.

-- Boys’ Ballet and Modern: black tights, leggings or biking shorts and a white close-fitting shirt.
+- Boys’ Ballet, Modern and Mini-Movers: black tights, leggings or biking shorts and a white close-fitting shirt.
 Black ballet shoes, bare feet for modern. *Boys 10 or older should wear a dance belt.

 - Remember to also pack in your dance bag: